yitianhao/gpu_sched_new/gpu-sched-exp/gpu-tester/README.md

 1. Make sure under `/dev/shm/`, `MySharedMemory3, named_cnd3, sem.named_mutex3` does not exist or owned by you.
 If they exist and not own by you, delete them using root privilage.

-2. Compile `expcontorller` under `gpu-core-exps/gpu-sched-exp/pytcppexp`.
+2. Compile `expcontroller` under `gpu-core-exps/gpu-sched-exp/pytcppexp`.
 This module provides initialization script of SharedMemory, Mutex, and conditional variable files. `libgeek.so` will also be built.
 It is a dynamic library that will be used by PyTorch process to modfiy SharedMemroy.\
 `./make.sh`

 3. Compile hooks library under `gpu-core-exps/gpu-sched-exp/intercept-lib/`\